Melanie Moore: Early life and education

 Moore was educated in Marietta, Georgia, where she attended Lassiter High School and was crowned homecoming queen.
 At the time of the SYTYCD competition, she was a 19-year-old college freshman attending Fordham University at Lincoln Center in New York City.
 Moore trained and competed for twelve years at Centre Stage School of Dance, followed by training and competing at Rhythm Dance Center, both located in Marietta.
 Moore won the National JUMP Senior Female VIP in 2010.

 Career

 Moore appeared on the Oxygen TV show All the Right Moves as a member of the Shaping Sound Dance Company.
-She also appeared on the fourth season of Glee, as a dance pupil enrolled at NYADA.
+She also appeared on the fourth season of Glee as a dance pupil enrolled at NYADA.

-In 2015, Moore originated the role of Peter Pan in Finding Neverland on Broadway at the Lunt-Fontanne Theater., and was nominated for the Fred and Adele Astaire "Best Female Dancer" Award for her work in the role.
+In 2015, Moore originated the role of Peter Pan in Finding Neverland on Broadway at the Lunt-Fontanne Theater, and was nominated for the Fred and Adele Astaire "Best Female Dancer" Award for her work in the role.
 She played the role of Chava in the 2015 Broadway revival of Fiddler on the Roof until the show closed on December 31, 2016.
 She appeared in the 2017 Broadway revival of Hello Dolly! as Ermengarde through the end of the show's run in August 2018.
-In 2022 she joined the touring cast of To Kill a Mockingbird playing Scout Finch opposite Richard Thomas.
+In 2022, she joined the touring cast of To Kill a Mockingbird playing Scout Finch opposite Richard Thomas.

+In 2026, she originated the role of Nina in the musical adaptation of the film Black Swan at the American Repertory Theater.